KentHaeger/SaveOurShip2/Changenotes.md

 - Shuttle autodoc will tend pawns in cargo hold too
 - Credits typo fixed
 - Compatibility with CE for selecting turets from Tactical Console.
-Will take effect when CE is updated too
+Will take effect when CE is updated too In testing:
+- Added support for multi-role buildings such as core and life support in one for Bioship addon